 All three members of the Trinity are equally God.
 They are one in essence.
 There are not three Gods but three persons in one being.
-There is only one being that is everywhere present, all-knowing, and all-powerful.
+Only one being is everywhere present, all-knowing, and all-powerful.

 honor and glory

-“Honor” means highest value.
-God highly values Jesus in his humanity.
+“Honor” means something of the highest value.
+God highly values Jesus in His humanity.
 “Glory” means to manifest excellence.
-Jesus’ body was transfigured right before Peter, James, and John’s eyes, and they saw his manifest excellence.
+Jesus’ body was transfigured right before Peter, James, and John’s eyes, and they saw his manifest excellence and distinction.

 God gives honor and glory to His Son.
 That is whom God honors.
-God the Father loves to honor God the Son.
+God the Father loves to glorify God the Son.